alistairholt/firebase_id_token/README.md

 ## Development
-The test suite can be run with `bundle exec rake rspec`
+The test suite can be run with `bundle exec rake spec`

 The test mode is prepared as preparation for the test.